JWLoubser55/CoCX/classes/classes/Scenes/Readme.md

 ## Monster event hooks

-If you want to You can set up event hooks that replace default behaviour by setting properties in monster instance.
+If you want to You can set up event hooks that replace default behavior by setting properties in monster instance.
 These hooks are:
 * `monster.onWon = Function(hpVictory:Boolean,pcCameWorms:Boolean)` to replace monster-won code.
-If the field is not null, default behaviour is canceled, and you have to finish the combat manually.
+If the field is not null, default behavior is canceled, and you have to finish the combat manually.
 * `monster.onDefeated = Function(hpVictory:Boolean)` to replace monster-defeated code.
 Same as with `onWon`.
 * `monster.onPcRunAttempt = Function()` to replace various checks and possible combat end when player hits "Run".